Himalayan Blackberry Plants: Invasive, Noxious, and Beautiful

 Some herbicides can help to destroy the plants, but these mustn't be used in areas where people collect blackberries.
 Another problem is that herbicides may be harmful for the environment.

 It's easy to monitor frequently visited areas like gardens and landscaped areas to check for the first appearance of a blackberry plant.
 In unmonitored areas, though, when blackberries are discovered they may have already formed a dense and impenetrable thicket.
 This situation requires determination and daily effort in order to remove the plants, but it can be done, as I know from experience.

-Humans have a dual relationship with Himalayan blackberries.
-Many people would hate the plants to disappear because they love the berries or the honey made from the berries.
+Humans seem to have an ambivalent attitude towards Himalayan blackberries.
+Some people would hate the plants to disappear because they love the berries or the honey made from the berries.
 Other people hate the aggressive growth of the plant and the fact that it interferes with native plants and animals.
 Some people, like me, appreciate both sides of the debate.
 It's sad to see a wild area or a garden choked by blackberry plants, but the fruit is delicious.

 © 2012 Linda Crampton